 Celebrate Easter

-Easter in Syria 2025: Celebrations and Traditions
+Easter in Syria 2026: Celebrations and Traditions

-Easter in Syria is among the most important religious and cultural events, celebrated by Christian communities across the country.
+Easter in Syria is among the most important religious and cultural events celebrated by Christian communities across the country.

 Religious Significance of the Holy Day

 Easter, which marks the resurrection of Jesus Christ, is celebrated by Orthodox and Catholic Christians in Syria.
-This holiday is a significant spiritual event, characterized by church services, processions, and celebratory traditional Syrian dishes.

-Syrian Christians, especially in cities such as Damascus, Aleppo, and Homs and historic Christian towns like Maaloula and Saidnaya, maintain unique customs that blend religious devotion with cultural heritage.
+Syrian Christians, especially in cities such as Damascus, Aleppo, and Homs, and historic Christian towns like Maaloula and Saidnaya, maintain unique customs that blend religious devotion with cultural heritage.

 Easter Celebrations in Syria

 On Easter Sunday, families come together to enjoy special meals that often include traditional foods.
 Children love to paint Easter eggs and indulge in tasty sweets.
-In many Christian communities, people gather for public celebrations filled with music, dancing, and fireworks to mark the occasion.

 A common Easter greeting among Syrian Christians is “Al-Masih Qam!”
 (Christ is Risen!), to which the response is “Haqqan Qam!”
 (Truly, He is Risen!).